oplS17projects/Labyrinth/README.md

 Be explicit about the techiques from the class that you will use.
 For example:

 - Will you use data abstraction?
-How?     yes
+How?     yes, maze object     jess says yes also for music player
 - Will you use recursion?
-How?            yes
+How?            yes, building, walking maze
 - Will you use map/filter/reduce?
-How?    maybe/probably
+How?    maybe/probably, set maze direction values to true/false   jess says also need for block
 - Will you use object-orientation?
-How?   yeah sure
+How?   yeah sure, maze object      jess says music player, all of our objects will be objects
 - Will you use functional approaches to processing your data?
-How?  um
+How?
+"Are we even processing the data?"  -Jess
 - Will you use state-modification approaches?
 How?
-(If so, this should be encapsulated within objects. `set!` pretty much should only exist inside an object.)      we will probably use rand, I assume that has a built-in state modification?
+(If so, this should be encapsulated within objects. `set!` pretty much should only exist inside an object.)      we will probably use rand, I assume that has a built-in state modification? and music player says Jess
 - Will you build an expression evaluator, like we did in the symbolic differentatior and the metacircular evaluator?  no
-- Will you use lazy evaluation approaches?  no idea maybe
+- Will you use lazy evaluation approaches?  no idea maybe jess -probably not

 The idea here is to identify what ideas from the class you will use in carrying out your project.

 **Your project will be graded, in part, by the extent to which you adopt approaches from the course into your implementation, _and_ your discussion about this.**

-### External Technologies
+### External Technologies *********** we are not using these
 You are encouraged to develop a project that connects to external systems.
 For example, this includes systems that:

 - retrieve information or publish data to the web